dauiysuns/TAAM_group7/README.md

 6. Back button logs you out of Admin

 ## Testing Info [Read!]
-The compatibility of running test seems to be very delicate and  PC specific.
+The compatibility of running tests seems to be very delicate and  PC specific.
 Here is a reference of coverage running on my PC:

 <img src="https://github.com/user-attachments/assets/f3a06e96-ef62-46e3-af19-24b6fb792552" height="50%">